Biomedical-Electronics/masb-pot-s-blaugrana/REPORT_EN.md

 - To perform a measurement using cyclic voltammetry (CV).
 - To perform a measurement using chronoamperometry (CA).
 - Control the power management unit (PMU) of the *front-end* module.
-- To communicate with the **viSens-S** application using the **MASB-COMM-S** protocol.
+- To communicate with the **viSens-S** application using the  [**MASB-COMM-S**](https://github.com/Biomedical-Electronics/masb-pot-s-blaugrana/blob/master/Docs/protocolo-de-comunicacion.md)  protocol.

 In addition, certain specific requirements have to be fulfilled for the correct implementation.
 As far as the PMU is concerned, it must be started at the beginning of the measurement and not be disabled again.
 Moreover, the communication must be done with the host by means of an **asynchronous communication with 115200 8N1** configuration.
 The types of configuration as well as their parameters and meaning can be found in this link.
 The encoding of the information must also be done in **COBS**, where the character 0x00 implies the completion of the message to be sent.
-As for the microcontroller and its function, it must act as a slave of the master, and follow the instructions on the measurements to be made reflected in the **MASB-COMM-S** protocol.
+As for the microcontroller and its function, it must act as a slave of the master, and follow the instructions on the measurements to be made reflected in the [MASB-COMM-S](https://github.com/Biomedical-Electronics/masb-pot-s-blaugrana/blob/master/Docs/protocolo-de-comunicacion.md) protocol.
 Also, when the corresponding instruction is sent, the microcontroller must start the measurement.

 Another aspect to take into account is when a measurement is not being taken.
 In that case, the relay of the *front-end* circuit that connects to the *Counter Electrode* (CE) must remain open.

 As for the programming in the STM environment in particular, this has been done in such a way that 2 functions setup and loop are created in order to simplify the code and thus free the main execution file `main.c`.

 ## Software and hardware

 As discussed in previous sections, the project is based on a measurement *front-end* as well as the control *back-end*.
 For this reason, both hardware and software are vital for the development of the project and its proper programming.

 As far as the microcontroller is concerned, its programming is of crucial importance given its essential role in the communication and control of the potentiostat as well as for the reception of measurement instructions, data and its pertinent sending.
-The STM32F4021 Núcleo-64 board has been used for this project, so its programming has also been carried out with its relevant software in C language: **STM32CubeIDE.**.
+The STM32F4021 Núcleo-64 board has been used for this project, so its programming has also been carried out with its relevant software in C language: **STM32CubeIDE.**

 The STM board has incorporated certain peripherals, which have been used for the realization of this project.
 They are the case of the `USART` peripheral, for the communication with the *host* (the *viSens-S* application), and of I2C for the communication with the *front-end* DAC at the time of establishing its output voltage and polarizing the cell.
 Also noteworthy is the use of digital outputs to open/close the relay as well as to activate the PMU.
 Finally, the use of the microcontroller's ADC takes a leading role in reading the voltage and determining the cell current.